benoitc/gunicorn/docs/source/design.rst

 ---------------

 These workers are compatible with Python 3.

-The worker `gthread` is a threaded worker.
-It accepts connections in the main loop, accepted connections are added to the thread pool as a connection job.
-On keepalive connections are put back in the loop waiting for an event.
-If no event happen after the keep alive timeout, the connection is closed.

 You can port also your application to use aiohttp_'s ``web.Application`` API and use the ``aiohttp.worker.GunicornWebWorker`` worker.